-That’s why an integral part of the what’s-ahead story is the soul-body reunion, coming at the end of days—called acharit ha-yamim in Hebrew, אחרית הימים—and orchestrated by the hand of God.
+That’s why an integral part of the what’s-ahead story is the soul-body reunion, coming at the end of (future of) days—called acharit ha-yamim in Hebrew, אחרית הימים—orchestrated by the hand of God.

 He’s been telling humanity about that for thousands of years—and He’s given ten sneak-peek accounts of it to make this seemingly preposterous resurrection notion understandable to us, recognizing it as a valid upcoming event.